-Great care has to be taken to ensure that geographic data reflects the relative position of Administrative Units and of Statistical Units in the real world.
+Great care has to be taken to ensure that the positional accuracy of geographic data reflects the relative position of Administrative Units and of Statistical Units in the real world.

 NOTE 1: All administrative and data capture processes must ensure that there is unambiguity between Administrative Units and Statistical Units.
 Typically, in most countries, several categories of statistical units (e.g. NUTS, LAU, Functional Urban Zones, Enumeration Districts) should share all or part of their geometry with administrative units.